yaowang126/B-Guard-Learning-MacroEcon/README.md

 # B-Guard-Learning-MacroEcon
-## Click upperleft bottom and go from Main to gh-pages
+## Click upper-left bottom and go from Main to gh-pages